simonmichael/hledger/site/download.md

 # Download

-Choose a method:
+Would you like to..
 <a name="a"></a>

-## A. I want to download a packaged version
+## A. download a packaged version ?

 <style>
 tr { vertical-align:top; }